ustutt-ipvs-vs/FIPS_MKFirm/README.md

+# Full Interleaving Packet Scheduling (FIPS)
+FIPS is a wireless-friendly TSN scheduler that provides formal end-to-end QoS guarantees at scale.
+This repository contains a proof-of-concept implementation and provides Docker images to facilitate reproducibility of our evaluation results.
+Feel free to contact the [author](mailto:simon.egger@ipvs.uni-stuttgart.de) or open an issue if you have any questions.

 # Building the Project
 In case you have trouble building C++23 projects in general, please refer to the [detailed building guide](documentation/build.md).